tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 | **Mac Intel** | 🟡 Should work - not tested |
 | **Windows** | 🟡 WSL2 with WSLg may work - not tested |

+[!NOTE]
 The following commands target Linux (Ubuntu/Debian).
 Mac users: see platform notes above.

 **1. Install Python and pip**